 With a background in psychology and counseling, as a child of divorce, and as a single parent after her long-term marriage ended, Ariel is especially sensitive to the parenting, emotional and financial issues that strain most family law cases.
 Having worked extensively with diverse populations and non-traditional families for the past 20 years, Ariel offers compassionate and non-judgmental services to parting couples of all races, ethnicities, socio-economic status, sexual orientations and gender identities.

 Professional Associations and Memberships:

 - Alameda County Bar Association, Family Law Section Member

-- Collaborative Practice East Bay (CPEB): Modest Means Committee, Steering Committee (past member)
+- Collaborative Practice East Bay: Modest Means Committee (past founding member, Steering Committee (past member)

 - State Bar of California, Family Law Section Member

 - International Academy of Collaborative Professionals (IACP), Member